 There will inevitably be more affiliates fighting for the same product or service offers and bidding for the same, but growing traffic.
 With this marketing sector being worth approximately $12 billion, no wonder it's still popular.

 While over 15% of digital media revenue comes from affiliate marketing and 80% of brands use it as a channel, nearly 80% of CMOs surprisingly admit that it is their least understood marketing area.
 This can be explained due to a severe lack of technology and a heavily splintered industry, which is split across thousands of affiliate networks and software.

-As affiliate marketing continues to grow, there will surely be significant consolidation of affiliate networks and a much more widespread adoption of affiliation among publishers ranging from the largest of content sites to the smallest of bloggers, so that it will grow to become one of the top areas of expertise for CMOS.
+As affiliate marketing continues to grow, there will surely be significant consolidation of affiliate networks and much more widespread adoption of affiliation among publishers ranging from the largest of content sites to the smallest of bloggers, so it will grow to become one of the top areas of expertise for CMOs.

 Facebook itself has a constant team of 35,000 people reviewing content and security on the platform, and social media giants such as Facebook are under increasing pressure to stop the spread of false information.
 Facebook has looked to governments to come up with new regulatory systems for social media.
 They suggest it should be a mix of existing rules for telecoms and media companies.

 While more people will be jumping on the affiliate train because of the pandemic, big companies hosting affiliate programs may become more careful when accepting new program joiners.
 They may try to vet people more and maybe put in requirements such as having a successful site before new affiliate marketers are accepted.